whistlegraph/aesthetic-computer/README.txt

       so playable notes can be tracked / maybe it could be circular / record like?

+*** new button api ***
+  - [] Rethink how to do a simpler button API... perhaps with "register" and an act function?
+This could be implemented in 'tone'.

 *** 'art' bucket expiration ***
  - [] the files are no longer expiring after 24 hours / an expiration policy needs to be added again